 Any attempt to build out revenue streams outside of advertising, especially those that don’t abuse user privacy are likely to be well-received by Facebook’s shareholders.

-Sandler is basing his Facebook revenue estimates off of Google’s digital distribution service.
-Google Play, as it’s dubbed, is reportedly generating $6 in net revenue for every single user that takes advantage of it.
+Sandler is basing his Facebook revenue estimates off of ’s digital distribution service.
+Play, as it’s dubbed, is reportedly generating $6 in net revenue for every single user that takes advantage of it.
 According to the analyst, this could also be the case for Facebook throughout its massive 3 billion user base by 2021.

 Additionally, the expert outlined that Facebook has long attempted to step in the market of payments.
 According to him it happened about a decade ago but back then the social media giant had to bear the interchange cost.
 This “negatively impacts the profitability of the business, especially when making high volumes of lower-value transactions.”